 Following are the penalties for not complying with these standards:

 - There will be a fine of INR 25000 with the Defaulter Company.

 - The concerned officer of the company will be liable for imprisonment up to six months, or there will be a fine from INR 25000 to INR 3, 00,000.

-The Ministry of Corporate affairs has altered the MSME compliance as per its requirements.
+The Ministry of Corporate affairs has altered the MSME compliances as per its requirements.
 Also, they have made it mandatory for micro small and medium enterprises to file returns stating their due payments to the Micro and small enterprises along with the reasons for the delay in MSME Form 1.
-The specified Companies under the MSME need to fire the return on a half-yearly basis.
+The specified Companies under the MSME need to file the return on a half-yearly basis.

 Read our article:MSME Registration: Essentials and Upcoming Benefits for Business